TaxTips.ca

 Income Tax Act s.
 6(1)(f)

-If you receive disability insurance, it will be tax-free if you have paid for the insurance, or if the insurance costs for all employees was paid by the employer, and included in the taxable income of each employee.
-If the employer pays for all or part of the insurance and does not include the insurance cost in the taxable income for all employees, then disability insurance received will be taxable, net of any premiums paid into the plan by the employee after 1967.
+If you receive disability insurance, it will be tax-free if you and all other employees in the plan have paid for the insurance, or if the insurance costs for all employees was paid by the employees, reimbursed by the employer, and the reimbursement was included in the taxable income of each employee.
+If the premiums is deducted from the employee's income and remitted by the employer, it is considered paid by the employee.
+If the employer pays for all or part of the insurance, then disability insurance received will be taxable, net of any premiums paid into the plan by the employee after 1967.
 The following is a quote from the Canada Revenue Agency bulletin IT-428 Wage Loss Replacement Plans:

 Where an employee-pay-all plan exists and provides for the employer to pay the employee's premiums to the plan and to account for them in the manner of wages or salary, the result is as though the premiums had been withheld from the employee's wages or salary.